Moderpach/FluentDotFirefox/README.md

 [中文](README_zh_cn.md) | English

+**If you find a bug, I feel so sorry and please report the bug to issue.**

 FluentDotFirefox is a userChrome of firefox for PC.
 It devotes into modernizing firefox's chrome.
 And, It combines the Windows Fluent Design and the Firefox Dot Design.

 Example: